 Founded in 1994, KSDPP has been at the forefront of diabetes prevention through a culturally sensitive and community-driven approach.
 We are immensely grateful to our donor for standing with us in our mission to foster a healthier future.

-On behalf of the KSDPP team, we extend our heartfelt gratitude to the family of Dr. Robert Gardiner who donated a grant of $10,000 in his memory to KSDPP.
-This contribution supports KSDPP s mission, vision and commitment to leadership in diabetes prevention.
+On behalf of the KSDPP team, we extend our heartfelt gratitude to the family of Dr. Robert Gardiner who donated a grant of $10,000 in his memory, to KSDPP.
+This contribution supports KSDPP's mission, vision and commitment to leadership in diabetes prevention.
 Dr. Robert Gardiner was Director of the Division of Endocrinology at Montreal General Hospital.
-His colleagues including Dr. Ann Macaulay could count on him to be kind and professional to the patients they referred to him.
+His colleagues, including Dr. Ann Macaulay, could count on him to be kind and professional to patients who were referred to him.
 He was also an advocate for community partnerships to address diabetes.

 As KSDPP turns 30 this year, our efforts are shifting to support training for Health Promoters in the community who can deliver the dynamic KSDPP program of diabetes prevention activities.
 KSDPP is also aligning their efforts with the community wellness planning initiatives.
 KSDPP will continue to create opportunities to do community-led research with Kahnawà:ke partners, academic partners and students who are pursuing research through degrees and / or courses.